agerwitz/ultimate-guide-to-bosh/README.md

 ~                                               garden        running         -
 ```

-In this deployment we have 4 different instance groups: `db`, `haproxy`, `web` (there are two instances), and `worker` (I've show one of them above but our deployment of [Concourse](https://concourse.ci/) has many `worker` instances).
+In this deployment we have 4 different instance groups: `db`, `haproxy`, `web` (there are two instances), and `worker` (I've shown one of them above, but our deployment of [Concourse](https://concourse.ci/) has many `worker` instances).

-Each `worker` instance is running three processes: `baggageclaim`, `beacon`, and `garden`.
+Each `worker` instance is running three processes: `baggageclaim`, `beacon` and `garden`.

 The `haproxy` instance has two IP addresses.
-The latter `184.98.185.163` is a public IP on the Internet.
+The latter `184.98.185.163`, is a public IP on the Internet.
 All the other IPs are private to the vSphere data centre.
-This `haproxy` instance is an inbound HTTP load balancer and has a statically assigned public IP for the benefit of configuring the external CloudFlare service which sits in front receiving https://ci.starkandwayne.com traffic.
+This `haproxy` instance is an inbound HTTP load balancer and has a statically assigned public IP for the benefit of configuring the external CloudFlare service which sits infront of receiving https://ci.starkandwayne.com traffic.

-The labels for processes above come directly from inside the running instances.
+The labels for the processes above come directly from inside the running instances.
 We will now look inside the `worker` instance and match up where this information comes from.

 ## SSH